EdemD/DataSnipers/Deliverables/5 RScript/vikash-rScript.md

 ### Plotting the number of species by survey years

 We will first reshape the dataframe to suit our needs and then plot it using ggplot.
-Reshape2 package has cast and melt functions that can be used to change a the dataframe between wide and long format.
+Reshape2 package has cast and melt functions that can be used to change a dataframe between wide and long format.

 ``` r
 #Reshaping the dataframe